 4B.
 Prescribed activities and circumstances under section 4(3)(c)

-For the purposes of section 4(3)(c), a person who carries on an activity that falls within the Schedule 14 definition of travel related arrangements does not carry on business as a travel agent if that activity is carried on in circumstances that are unrelated to other activities described in section 4(1)(a), (b), (c) and (e).
+For the purposes of section 4(3)(c), a person who carries on an activity that falls within the Schedule 14 definition of travel-related arrangements does not carry on business as a travel agent if that activity is carried on in circumstances that are unrelated to other activities described in section 4(1)(a), (b), (c) and (e).

 [Regulation 4B inserted in Gazette 9 Mar 2004 p.
 734.]